-To summarize Potential Value Remaining into one idea, Optimize makes a recommendation when there's a treatment that has a small probability of being worse than the truly optimal treatment by more than a negligible amount.
+To summarize Potential Value Remaining into one idea, Optimize ends the experiment and makes a recommendation when there is a small probability that our recommendation is worse than the truly optimal treatment by more than a negligible amount.
 We compare this criterion to another common criterion in a later section.
 We’ll also see in the next section that our ability to make recommendations with this criterion holds regardless of the number of times we check if it has passed our threshold.
 Thus, we say that we can recommend a treatment as soon as the data suggests it.

 *Optimize considers >95% to be high probability.

 **Optimize considers a <1% relative difference to be negligible.

 Recommendations aren’t impacted by multiple comparisons or peeking